onepub-dev/dcli/README.md

 DShell is based on the relatively new programming language; Dart.

 Dart is currently the fastest growing language on github and is the basis on which Flutter is built.
-If have not heard of flutter then you should have a look, but I digress.
+If you have not heard of flutter then you should have a look, but I digress.

 If you have used multiple languages you well know how the learning curve goes.
 Its usually doesn't take long to the get to the point where you love or hate a language.
 As you begin to discover the little nooks and crannies of a language you either despise the designer's solutions or fall in love with it.